 Anxiety Disorders: Definition, Symptoms, Types and Treatment

-Feeling anxious is a natural phenomenon.
+Anxiety is a natural phenomenon.
 It is felt when a person faces any kind of real or perceived threat.
 A person can experience anxiety when speaking in front of a crowd, facing a camera, or just before entering an exam.
 For some people, this normal experience of feeling anxious becomes more common and frequent.
-It starts to cause distress and interference with their daily work, life and relationships.
+It starts to cause distress and interference with their daily work, life, and relationships.
+In fact, we’re here for your anxiety disorder treatment in Ludhiana.

 Symptoms of Anxiety Disorder